puffyCid/artemis-api/artemis-docs/docs/Artifacts/Application Artifacts/chromium.md

 # Chromium

-`Chromium` is a popular open source web browser created and maintained by Google.
-The `Chromium` codebase also used for multiple other browsers such as:
+Chromium is a popular open source web browser created and maintained by Google.
+The Chromium codebase also used for multiple other browsers such as:

 - Chrome
 - Microsoft Edge
 - Opera
 - Brave

-artemis supports parsing browsing history and downloads from `Chromium`.
-History and downloads data are stored in a SQLITE file.
+Artemis supports parsing the list of artifacts below:

+- History
+- Downloads
+- Cookies
+- Autofill
+- Bookmarks

+You have to use the artemis [api](../../API/overview.md) in order to collect:

+- Cookies
+- Autofill
+- Bookmarks

 Other parsers: